 12 + 24x

 The distributive property of multiplication lets you simplify expressions wherein you multiply a number by a sum or difference.
-According to the property, the product of a sum or difference of a number is equal to the sum or difference of the products.
+According to this property, the product of a sum or difference of a number is equal to the sum or difference of the products.
 In algebra, we can have the distributive property for two arithmetic operations such as:

 - Distributive Property of Multiplication